-During my visit to Vietnam, I started to learn some of the traditions and customs of the people.
-One of the tradition is the blacken of the tooth or tooth lacquering.
+During my visit to Vietnam, I started to learn some of the traditions and customs of the Vietnamese people.
+One of the traditions is the blackening of the tooth or tooth lacquering.
 When I first say this, my initial thought was that they were missing their teeth.
-Upon further inspection, I saw that it was actually blacken.
+Upon further inspection, I saw that it was actually blackened.

 My tour guide then explained the older (traditionalist) generation would blacken their tooth with lacquer.
 The process would take approximately two weeks from the lacquering to the inflammation to the healing.
 Upon further research, the lacquering of the teeth is a painful process.
 Below are several articles regarding the process: